 If you or someone you care about has been hurt on public or private property, you may be eligible for compensation.
 A skilled Douglasville premises liability lawyer can help you unearth who is to blame for your injury.

-To prove your premises liability claim, Hartley, Rowe & Fowler will establish these four facts:
+To prove your Georgia premises liability case, Hartley, Rowe & Fowler will establish these four facts:

 - There was a hazard on the property, such as broken stairs, exposed electrical wires, leaking water pipes, or an unattended swimming pool.